LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 ### Technology:

 - Bring a laptop to every class, we will be programming most days!
-We will be using RStudioCloud, you will get an invitation to create an account.
+We will be using PositCloud, you will get an invitation to create an account.
 - If you are in need of a term long loaner laptop, please contact the IT department at [helpdesk@coa.edu](mailto:helpdesk@coa.edu).
 Mention that you are taking a data science class, and pick up the laptop in A&S right by the whale skull.

 ## Course components

 ### Weekly structure

-The class meets on Tuesday, Wednesday and Friday from 9.35-11:00.
+The class meets on Tuesday and Friday from 13:00-14:25 and on Wednesday from 14:35-16:00.
 The typical weekly class schedule will be:

 | Day| Activity|
 | --- | --- |